 Sorry if this one seems a little obvious, but what’s wrong with kicking things off on the right note?
 Absolutely nothing is wrong with it, that’s what’s wrong with it!
-‘The New Year’ is the lead track on ‘Transatlanticism’ — and it’s a great song to lead you into the New Year, too.
+"The New Year" is the lead track on Death Cab for Cutie's Transatlanticism — and it’s a great song to lead you into the New Year, too.

 It sounds weird to admit this, but for some reason, this song always makes us think of all the college football bowl games that go down on Jan.
-1, and how ’Beggars Bowl’ would be a really odd name for one of them.
-It’s the kind of bowl our school would might play in were it to qualify for a bowl game — which, of course, it probably wouldn’t.
+1, and how "Beggars Bowl" would be a really odd name for one of them.
+It’s the kind of bowl our school would might play in if it were good enough to qualify for a bowl game.

-Sure, it was 13 years ago, but do you remember how big a deal the millennium was?
+Sure, it now seems like a long time ago, but do you remember how big a deal the millennium was?
 The Y2K computer bug, the Y2K apocalypse, the inevitable over-hyping of a certain Prince song?
-None of these things are specifically mentioned in the lyrics to this Apples In Stereo song, but it does perfectly capture the general paranoid mood.
+None of these things are specifically mentioned in the lyrics to this Apples in Stereo song, but it does perfectly capture the general paranoid mood.

 We admit this one is a bit too gloomy and depressing for a New Year’s Eve party — unless, of course, it’s being hosted by Robert Smith — but who said these all have to be party jams?
 Perhaps you’re glad to see a dark, tired year finally come to a close and are content to sit at home in total blackness listening to really depressing music.
 This one certainly lives up to its name, if that’s what you are going for.

-Not to go all “global warming” on you, but we couldn’t help but notice the other day when walking through the park that there were still rose bushes blooming in the middle of December.
+Not to turn this into an environmental message, but we couldn’t help but notice the other day when walking through the park that there were still rose bushes blooming in the middle of December.
 Which, of course, was pleasing to the eye, but it also got us thinking about how mild this winter has been so far (again, not a horrible thing on its own), and how pretty soon, seeing flowers on New Year’s Day may be a common occurrence.
 Next thing you know, this Mazzy Star song was on our New Year’s Eve mix.